Potts-Headstone

 Historic Potts Family Cemetery

-Recently, the ACC staff has been repairing and restoring the gravestones in the historic Potts family cemetery located on the southern edge of the Potts Mountain easement.
+Recently, the ACC staff has repaired and restored the gravestones in the historic Potts family cemetery located on the southern edge of the Potts Mountain easement.
 The graves here date back to the first child of landowner Young Potts who died as an infant in 1843.
 Potts initially purchased 160 acres of this area, called Wolfscratch in 1836, later adding additional acres aimed at preventing others from moving too close to his homestead.
 On December 6, 1856 Young Potts died and was buried in the family plot.

 Conservation Cemetery